ApprenticeAI/frapy/docs/topics/architecture.rst

 Use a Downloader middleware if you need to do one of the following:

-* process a request just before it is sent to the Downloader (i.e. right before Scrapy sends the request to the website);
+* process a request just before it is sent to the Downloader (i.e. right before Frapy sends the request to the website);
 * change received response before passing it to a spider;
 * send a new Request instead of passing received response to a spider;
 * pass response to a spider without fetching a web page;